TheIOFoundation/ProjectLockdown/.github/ISSUE_TEMPLATE/-prod--feature.md

 ---
 name: "[PROD] Feature"
-about: Define a Feature for Project Lockdown.
+about: Define or request a Feature for Project Lockdown.
 title: "[PROD] Feature: "
 labels: 'Priority: Medium, Project: PLD, Stage: Not Ready'
 assignees: ''